 Miley recommends several plant species that tend to have few problems.

 - Green Velvet Boxwoods are beautiful and rarely have pest problems

 - Spirea Japonica is very tough and has almost no problems.

 - Viburnum comes in many varieties and most have no pest problems.
 “Chinese Snowball Bush” is a popular viburnum variety.

 - Hydrangeas—especially the “Endless Summer” variety is very adaptable and aside from deer, they tend to be problem-free.

 - A variety of Calacarpa called “Beauty Berry Bush” is disease resistant.

 A Balanced Garden Plan

-In terms of coming up with a balanced planting plan, it is wise to rely on some typically “low maintenance” species to fill in amongst the show stopping beauties that a require (and deserve) high maintenance.
+In terms of coming up with a balanced planting plan, it is wise to rely on some typically “low maintenance” species to fill in amongst the show-stopping beauties that require (and deserve) high maintenance.
 If you want advice about adding flowering trees or specialty plants to your landscape or have questions about garden plant diseases, contact our Garden Management Division.
 One of our certified horticulturists will be happy to answer your questions.

 Perhaps you are wondering how to bring out the fullest expression in your landscape and gardens.
 Our eBook: Choosing the Right Kind of Landscape Maintenance Firm, is full of valuable information to help you understand the fundamental differences between landscape maintenance companies.